-Medical care: There is a small first aid kit and first-aid trained staff with the on-site dive shop.
+Medical care: There is a small first aid kit and four of the staff are first-aid trained.
 Unguja is also only a one-hour drive from Stone Town where there is a private hospital.

 Dangerous animals: Low Risk

-Security measures: There is a safe at reception for valuables and there are also Askaris (local guards) around the lodge: normally 3 during the day and 5 in the night.
+Security measures: There is a safe at reception for valuables and there are also security guards around the lodge: normally 3 during the day and 6 in the night.

-Fire safety: There are fire extinguishers in the communal areas, and a mobile hose and pump for the villas.
+Fire safety: There are fire extinguishers in the communal areas and in all of the villas – there is also a mobile hose and pump for the villas.

 Laundry facilities: Laundry is an extra charge - $1 – 4 depending on the item